 - Staying in Canada as a visitor

 According to the Canadian Bureau of International Education’s national survey, about 50% of the international student population is interested in becoming permanent residents upon their graduation in Canada.
-Benefits of being permanent resident in Canada include but not limited to:
+Some benefits of being a permanent resident in Canada include, but are not limited to: